CamCoop1/FLARE/README.md

   --mcprod              If set, also run mcproduction as part of the analysis
 ```

 What will be returned is all the command line arguments you can pass to flare.
-Importantly, you can pass the path to your config YAML to the `--config-yaml` argument.
+Importantly, you can pass the path to your config YAML to the `--config-yaml` argument which will set the batch system variable.
+If no argument is
+passed to `--config-yaml` flare will attempt to find a YAML file in your current working directory to use as.
+If no YAML is found and no additional arguments are parsed to the CLI, then default values set.

+**NOTE**: No default `batch_system` is set, meaning you must set it in your config YAML

 To run your analysis workflow you can use the following command in your terminal

 ``` console
 (venv)$ ls